 Magnesium chloride is a type of salt that people can find in topical magnesium products, such as magnesium oils and some bath salts.
 People use it as an alternative method for getting more magnesium.

-However, it is unclear whether the skin is capable of absorbing much magnesium via this method.
+However, it is unclear whether the skin can absorb much magnesium via this method.

 People can also take magnesium chloride internally, as the intestines absorb it